eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-26_ppap-aka-pen-pineapple-apple-pen-has-created-a-new-hype-around-asia-warning-it-might-be-addictive.md

 - - -

-This page is synchronized from the post: [PPAP - AKA Pen Pineapple Apple Pen - has created a new hype around Asia...
+This page is synchronized from the post: ['PPAP - AKA Pen Pineapple Apple Pen - has created a new hype around Asia...
 Warning!!
-It might be addictive!!](https://steemit.com/@deanliu/ppap-aka-pen-pineapple-apple-pen-has-created-a-new-hype-around-asia-warning-it-might-be-addictive)
+It might be addictive!!'](https://steemit.com/@deanliu/ppap-aka-pen-pineapple-apple-pen-has-created-a-new-hype-around-asia-warning-it-might-be-addictive)